 The Utilization > Overview (formerly Utilization > Advanced) report allows you to monitor Utilization variances between the Targets you're setting, the Plans that you're making, and the Actuals that are being realized.
 It's going to help you answer three big questions:

 - How do the results stack up against my goal (Target)?

 - How well are we executing on Plans?

 You do this by comparing the Variance (v) columns

 Unassigned roles are nestled into their respective role or department for inclusion in utilization numbers.
-If you view this report by Employee, you may notice unassigned roles that have yet to be staffed.
-Review these in the open roles report to see which employees are available to fill the role.
+If you view this report by Person, you may notice unassigned roles that have yet to be staffed.
+Review these in the open roles report to see which People are available to fill the role.

 How to Navigate the Utilization > Overview Report

 There's a lot of information presented in the Utilization > Overview report, which can be a bit intimidating if you don't know what you're looking at.
 Below, we've segmented the page into 5 basic sections in order to show you what you'll find there, making it easier to navigate this page, understand what you're seeing, and best make use of the powerful data at your fingertips.